allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 ### Resources

-if you are interested in this topic I recommend those resources as a starting point:
+If you are interested in this topic I recommend these resources as a starting point:

 * [Deep Learning Course on Udacity](https://classroom.udacity.com/courses/ud730) &mdash;  a solid no-fluff course with short videos explaining many aspects of deep learning
 * [List of awesome deep vision resources](https://github.com/kjw0612/awesome-deep-vision)